 - Performance-based compensation: Total executive compensation is directly linked to Company performance.
-As in prior years, all executives participate in an incentive plan, through which they are eligible to earn compensation based on achievement of Company financial objectives and personal objectives that are aligned with shareholder value creation. - At risk compensation: A significant portion of annual incentive compensation for our CEO, COO, CFO, Sr. Vice President, Operations and each product group vice president is paid over time through a bonus bank concept to provide an incentive for sustained shareholder value creation.
+As in prior years, all executives participate in an incentive plan, through which they are eligible to earn compensation based on achievement of Company financial objectives and personal objectives that are designed to be aligned with shareholder value creation. - At risk compensation: A significant portion of annual incentive compensation for our CEO, COO, CFO, Sr. Vice President, Operations and each product group vice president is paid over time through a bonus bank concept to provide an incentive for sustained shareholder value creation.
 Amounts credited to the bonus bank are reduced dollar-for-dollar, should negative results occur in a future period.
-As a result, net losses in a future period reduce the amount available in the bonus bank and could result in a negative balance. - Compensation based on relative company performance: Each year we conduct a review of executive compensation within an insurance peer group to ensure that the Company's executive compensation remains fair, competitive and consistent with the Company's absolute and relative performance.
-The MVP Program for the CEO, COO, CFO and Sr. Vice President, Operations includes an adjustment factor (positive and negative) for relative company performance. - Significant executive stock ownership: Our compensation programs encourage our employees to build and maintain an ownership interest in the Company.
-We have established specific executive stock ownership guidelines and our executive officers whose compensation is included in the Summary Compensation Table (referred to herein collectively as "named executive officers" or "NEOs"), as well as our other executive officers, currently maintain significant share ownership in the Company.
-As reflected on page 8, as of December 31, 2018, executive officers and Directors beneficially held 5.01% percent of Company shares, providing strong alignment with shareholders.
+As a result, net losses in a future period reduce the amount available in the bonus bank and could result in a negative balance. - Compensation based on relative company performance: Each year we conduct a review of executive compensation within an insurance peer group to evaluate whether the Company's executive compensation remains fair, competitive and consistent with the Company's absolute and relative performance.
+The MVP Program for the CEO; COO; CFO; and Sr. Vice President, Operations includes an adjustment factor (positive and negative) for relative company performance compared to selected Peer Companies. - Significant executive stock ownership: Our compensation programs encourage our employees to build and maintain an ownership interest in the Company.
+We have established specific executive stock ownership guidelines and our NEOs as well as our other executive officers, currently maintain significant share ownership in the Company.
+As reflected on page 13, as of December 31, 2019, executive officers and Directors beneficially held 5.06% percent of Company shares, providing strong alignment with shareholders.